yasser-osamaa/Points_Team_Counter/README.md

 ## Widget i used to

 <b>
-  used StatefulWidget to make counter change every click of button action <br> <br>
+  used StatefulWidget to make screen changed every click not static <br> <br>
   used column and row widget for design screen  <br> <br>
   Used ElevatedButton Widget with styleFrom to make style of this button <br> <br>
   Used RoundedRectangleBorder Widget to make button has a good shape with BorderRadius <br><br>